-Donald Trump says he will visit Ireland this year
+US president Donald Trump has said he will visit Ireland this year.

 Speaking alongside Taoiseach Leo Varadkar ahead of a bilateral meeting between the two in the Oval Office in Washington, DC, as part of the Taoiseach's St Patrick's Day trip to the US, Mr Trump said that he would visit this year, mentioning Doonbeg in particular.